-- The iron-rich water can ruin your swimwear, so you need to wear a darker swimsuit to avoid changing its color.
+- The iron-rich water can stain your swimsuit.
+To avoid the trouble, wear a darker swimsuit to avoid changing its color.

-- I also recommend you’d wear a cheap swimsuit, and not your fanciest/favorite one, as the smell will probably stick to it anyway.
+- If you are especially concern wear an old swimsuit instead of your fanciest/favorite one.
+Warning, a faint iron smell will probably stick regardless.
 But don’t worry, there are restrooms and lockers where you can take a shower and change into fresh clothing afterwards.

 Caldeira Velha Environmental Interpretation Center

-The center aims to educate about the volcanic origin of the Azores Islands, shedding light on the formation of Fogo Volcano, in particular.
-And of course, there’s a focus on the Caldeira Velha Hot Springs and the area’s biodiversity and geodiversity.
+The center aims to educate about the volcanic origin of the Azores Islands, and in particular shedding light on the formation of Fogo Volcano.
+There’s a focus on the Caldeira Velha Hot Springs and the area’s biodiversity and geodiversity.

 Those are not the only amenities at the site though.
 There’s also a small gift shop at the center where you could buy souvenirs before leaving, and there’s a cafeteria where you could find light snacks and drinks.

 The entry fee is €3 for adults – this allows you access to the site for 2 hours.
 To use the pools, you’d pay an additional €5 and you’ll get a wristband that you have to wear at all times.